Web Design Wilmington NC

 cnn.com

-that have entered the everyday vocabulary of life.
+that have entered the general public’s everyday vocabulary.

 A great domain name sticks in the mind, tells the public who you are, and is like an online signature.